Joseph P. Teasdale: 1976 campaign

-Governor
+Governor of Missouri

+Teasdale's upset caught many off-guard, including Teasdale himself, who had not assembled a transition team.
+The ensuing transition was marred by a lack of preparation from Teasdale, a lack of cooperation from Bond, and no official laws in place to aid the process.
+Three weeks before his inauguration and after an unannounced vacation to Florida, Teasdale had still not announced any picks for his staff.
+During this time, Teasdale avoided interactions with the press, and focused on getting a better understanding of the job.

+Teasdale had been the first Missouri Governor to hail from Kansas City in over 80 years.
 During his tenure, Teasdale fought against utility companies by appointing new members to the Missouri Public Service Commission, the state agency tasked with approving or denying rates.
-Teasdale also established the state's first Division of Aging, boosting funding for the Department of Mental Health, and overseeing the rewriting of numerous health laws.
-Teasdale also advocated strongly for the Nursing Home Reform Act and removal of sales tax on prescription drugs.
-He proved willing to reach across party lines as well, supporting Republican Mel Hancock's amendment to limit state taxes.
-Teasdale also came out strongly against the Meramec Dam project which would have greatly affected rivers in areas southwest of St. Louis.
+Teasdale also established the state's first Division of Aging, boosting funding for the Department of Mental Health and overseeing the rewriting of numerous health laws.
+Teasdale also advocated strongly for the Nursing Home Reform Act and the removal of sales tax on prescription drugs.
+He also proved willing to reach across party lines, supporting Republican Mel Hancock's amendment to limit state taxes.
+Teasdale also came out strongly against the Meramec Dam project, which would have greatly affected rivers in areas southwest of St. Louis.
 He signed legislation reinstating the death penalty in Missouri in 1977, but later regretted the decision.
-In 1980 Teasdale made state history by becoming the first Missouri governor in 140 years to have a veto overridden by the state legislature.
-He angered many in his own party by opposing the cost of constructing the Harry S. Truman state office building in Jefferson City.
-That anger manifested itself again in 1980 as Teasdale faced a tough Democratic primary challenge from then-State Treasurer Jim Spainhower.
-He was successful in defeating Spainhower but lost in the November 1980 general election against Kit Bond.
+In 1980 Teasdale campaigned for federal aid to deal with the year's heatwave and was critical of federal bureaucrats who he maintained were ignoring the impact of the heat in affected states.
+Missouri would receive $1.250,000 in aid.
+Also in 1980, Teasdale had a veto overridden by the state legislature when he opposed the construction of the Harry S. Truman state office building in Jefferson City citing the building as having too many "frills".

-Later career
+1980 re-election campaign

+In 1980 Teasdale faced a Democratic primary challenge from then-State Treasurer Jim Spainhower.
+Spainhower had been considered a potential challenger since 1977, owing to the fact he had been term limited as state treasurer.
+In 1978, Teasdale met with Spainhower to discuss his plans in 1980, and came to the conclusion that Spainhower would challenge him.
+Spainhower made his plans official on August 15, 1979, attacking Teasdale fo his failures to lead, and for cronyism.
+Moreover, Spainhower received support from prominent Democrats such as Senator Thomas Eagleton and St. Louis Mayor Jim Conway.
+Teasdale was successful in defeating Spainhower, and would face Kit Bond in a rematch of the 1976 contest.
+Teasdale attacked Bond as having governed for the wealthy, and Bond attacked Teasdale for not reducing utility rates.
+In the November election, Bond defeated Teasdale 53% to 47%.